You are viewing your 1 free article this month. Login to read more articles.

 HarperCollins has confirmed a licensing agreement with an undisclosed AI company that will allow limited use of select non-fiction backlist titles for training AI models.
 The deal includes authors published by HarperCollins UK, which has been actively reaching out to authors and their agents to explain the arrangement.

 Authors who opt into the programme will receive $2,500 for each book, as will its publisher.
-There is a three-year limit on the license, with the AI company agreeing to restrictions on the output, and also to enforce any copyright breaches.
+There is a three-year limit on the licence, with the AI company agreeing to restrictions on the output, and also to enforce any copyright breaches.

 Many publishers have signed AI contracts with large tech companies over the past year, including several academic publishers such as Taylor & Francis, Wiley and Oxford University Press with concerns raised about the lack of opt out for those writers, with Cambridge University Press notable for seeking permission from 20,000 of its authors for the use of their content.